c4tk/c4tk/src/content/events/bangalore/2014/faq.md

 - question:
     Who is organizing the 2014 Code for the Kingdom event in Bangalore?
   answer:
-    The Code for the Kingdom Austin event is being jointly organized by One Hope and Christian Vision, in association with Leadership Network, Young Creative Leaders and yesHEis.
+    The Code for the Kingdom Bangalore event is being jointly organized by One Hope and Christian Vision, in association with Leadership Network, Young Creative Leaders and yesHEis.
 - question:
     What is this event trying to accomplish?
   answer: